Should I Adopt a Cat to Beat Loneliness?

 - Cats are cute.
 This one speaks for itself!
 Kitties are beautiful to look at, and the sensation of stroking a cat is extremely pleasurable.

-- Cats are entertaining – kitties are fun to play with, and their idiosyncratic behaviours make them a joy to watch.
+- Cats are entertaining – kitties are fun to play with, and their idiosyncratic behaviors make them a joy to watch.
 There is a reason why cat videos are some of the most popular on YouTube; cats are a hoot!

 - Cats are affectionate creatures.
 Kitties might have a reputation for being reserved or aloof, but owners know that most cats are giant love bugs.
 Our furry friends like to give love on their terms, but few things beat the sensation of cuddling with a purring kitty.

-- A cat’s love is unconditional and kitties are completely unjudgmental.
+- A cat’s love is unconditional, and kitties are completely unjudgmental.
 It doesn’t matter who you are, what you look like and how much money you have – if you’re good to your cat, they will love you without reserve.

 - Cats can help control pests.
 You might not want to find a dead mouse on the carpet, but just the presence of a kitty will deter mice from making your house their home.
 Mice fear the smell of cats, so will give any space they inhabit a wide berth.